Second city for property investment

 Birmingham also has the advantage of more rapidly improving transport infrastructure.
 HS2 will shorten travel times to London from 82 minutes to 45 minutes.
 Being in the midlands, it is also easier to access other parts of the United Kingdom.
 Manchester’s transport infrastructure is also improving as part of the Great North Rail Project.
 All of Manchester’s train stations have been connected by a 300m long bridge called the Ordsall Chord which helped people travel across Manchester more easily, as well as making Manchester Airport more accessible.

 Manchester certainly commands higher rental yields, and more people have left London for Manchester compared to Birmingham.
-However, the transport infrastructure improvements in Birmingham will make it increasingly attractive and this is reflected in the fact that its population is due to increase at a higher rate than Manchester’s.
+However, the transport infrastructure improvements in Birmingham will make it increasingly attractive and this is reflected in the fact that its population is due to rise at a higher rate than Manchester’s.
+Discover today the best areas to buy property in Birmingham.

 If investors are looking for a more short-term investment, we would recommend investing in property in Manchester as it is already attractive to tenants and buyers.
 Manchester has already enticed global companies and young professionals to the city.
 Longer term, is there scope for much more growth and regeneration?
-It appears Birmingham has more regeneration in the pipeline and room for property prices to increase more, whilst still allowing investors to buy into the market at a lower price.
+It appears there is more regeneration of Birmingham in the pipeline and room for property prices to increase, whilst still allowing investors to buy into the market at a lower price.

-Contact a property investment company such as One Touch Property Investment today, as we have ideal investments in each city and we can provide guidance to help you achieve your financial goals.
+Contact a property investment company such as One Touch Property Investment today, as we have ideal investments in each city and we can provide guidance to help you achieve your financial goals and assist with your property search.